 In summary, while cooking vegetables can lead to some nutrient loss, it can also enhance the availability of certain nutrients.
 The best approach is to vary your cooking methods and aim to cook vegetables for a short amount of time using minimal water to retain as many nutrients as possible.

-See also How to cook cube steak with flour
+See also How long does it take to cook stewing beef

 The Impact of Cooking on Nutrient Content